evolution-gaming/pillar/README.md

 ### Prerequisites

-1. Java SE 6 runtime environment
+1. Java 8 runtime environment
 1. Cassandra 2.0 with the native CQL protocol enabled

 ### From Source